Third-level student fees and charges

 You must have been living in an EEA member state or Switzerland for at least 3 of the 5 years before starting your course.
 The members of the EEA (the European Economic Area) are the member states of the EU, along with Iceland, Norway and Liechtenstein.

-You must also fulfil one of the following 6 criteria as regards citizenship and rights of residence in Ireland:
+You must also fulfil one of the following 6 criteria as regards nationality and immigration status in Ireland: